pmboerth/research-pack/README.md

 - SQL Database: A relational database for storing user and research opportunity data.
 - Docker: Containerization platform for packaging the app with all dependencies for easy deployment.
 - Requests: For making HTTP requests to interact with APIs.
-- Pandas: For data manipulation (if applicable to the project).
+- Pandas: For data manipulation.

+# Getting Started

-## Current Project Components
+## Prerequisites

+Ensure you have the following tools installed:

+- Docker: Make sure Docker is installed and running on your machine.
+You can download it from here.
+- Python (if you are running locally, though Docker handles dependencies automatically): Version 3.6 or higher.

 Currently, there are three major components which will each run in their own Docker Containers: